 The most common representations of Vishnu are as standing (sthanaka) in sama-bhanga on a lotus-pedestal (padma), or as seated (asana) relaxed and comfortable.
-He is also represented as Yoga-Narayana seated in yogic posture on a pedestal of white lotus.
-The other most common depiction of Vishnu is as reclining (shayana) on the coils of Sesha the serpent with multiple heads.
+He is also represented as Yoga-Narayana seated in yogic posture on a pedestal of white Lotus.
+The other most common depiction of Vishnu is as reclining (shayana) on the coils of Shesha -also known as Adhi-Shesh.

-The Shankha, conch, is the symbol of the origin of existence.
-It is associated with water the first element, the source of all life.
+The Shankha is the symbol of the origin of existence.
+It is associated with water, the first element, the source of all life.
 It has the form of multiple spirals evolving from a point to ever-increasing spheres.
-When blown, it produces a sound associated with the primal sound from which creation expanded.
+It produces a sound associated with the primal sound from which creation expanded when blown.
 Shankha represents the creative (shristi) aspect of Vishnu.
-The Shankha that Vishnu holds is named pancha-janya, born of five; and it represents the pure-notion of individual existence (sattvika ahamkara) from which evolved the principles of five elements (bhutas).
+The Shankha that Vishnu holds is Pancha-Janya, born of five, and it represents the pure-notion of individual existence (sattvika ahamkara) from which evolved the principles of five elements (bhutas).

-The discus Sudarshana-chakra, beauteous to behold has six spokes equivalent to six petals of a lotus.
+The discus Sudarshana-chakra, beauteous to behold, has six spokes equivalent to six lotus petals.
 Its nature is to revolve.
 It represents the universal mind, the will to multiply.
-(Vishnu purana 1-22-68).
+(Vishnu Purana 1-22-68).
 Chakra represents the cohesive (sthithi) aspect of Vishnu.

 The mace Kaumudiki is often referred to as the female, the dazzler who destroys all that opposes it.
-Kaumudiki is compared to Kali the power of time.
-Nothing can conquer the time.
+Kaumudiki is compared to Kali, the power of time.
+Nothing can conquer time.
 (Krshna Upanishad -23).

 The Vishnu image is at times endowed with a bow and a set of arrows.
-His bow is Saranga, and hence he is Saranga-pani the one who holds the sarangi.
+His bow is Saranga; he is Saranga-pani, one who holds the Saranga.
 The bow targets the distant and the unknown.

 Sesha the Serpent